What makes your skin GLOW?

 I have always suffered from dermatitis and dry skin things and tried absolutely EVERYTHING…

 Apricot Kernel Oil is almost medicinal for the skin and no matter your skin type, this jar of golden goodness will deliver goodness to your skin.
-This can be used is so many ways from an ointment to heal skin things like dermatitis, or in a DIY Facial Ritual for an ‘Apricot Oil Infusion’ (download step-by-step how-to guide below).
+This can be used is so many ways from an ointment to heal skin things like dermatitis, or in a DIY Facial Ritual for an ‘Apricot Oil Infusion’.

 The Glow Know